3manuek/3manuek/content/posts/2025-09/noarchive.md

 Those situations could be:

 - Tests environments, whether you run intensive tests but you don't need or care about PITR (Point in Time Recovery).
+  - Also, you want to test your backup configuration rather than just having logical dumps in test environments.
 - Highly updated Postgres databases, where you can recover changes by other means, such as scrapping or restoring from external sources.